Rishi Raj

 Rishi Raj (born 21 July 1943) is an Indian university professor at the University of Colorado Boulder, and the pioneer of flash sintering technology and research.

 Academic background

-Raj left India at the age of eighteen after completing a two years program in mathematics, chemistry and physics at Allahabad University.
-He proceeded to the University of Durham in England where he obtained a bachelor of science degree in Electrical Engineering with First Class Honors.
+Raj left India at the age of eighteen after completing a two-year program in mathematics, chemistry and physics at Allahabad University.
+He proceeded to the University of Durham in England where he obtained a bachelor of science degree in electrical engineering with First Class Honors.